overachiever-productions/S4/documentation/best-practices/disaster_recovery.md

 ```

-G. Nah.
-Really.
-Double-check the above.
+G. Double-check your 'last-known-good'/point-in-time recovery point + the timing/overlap of the T-LOG you've modified witht he STOPAT directive (if you get this wrong, you'll have to restore everything again from scratch).

-H. Execute the above.
+H. Execute the commands you've copy/pasted + tweaked.

-I. Once execution has completed, you'll need to RECOVER the database - as per docs in Section C - i.e., [Executing RECOVERY against a database](#executing-recovery-against-a-database).
+I. Once execution has completed, you'll need to RECOVER the database - as per docs in Section D - i.e., [Executing RECOVERY against a database](#executing-recovery-against-a-database).

 e.g.,